DriveON: Emissions and safety inspection program

 - renew your vehicle registration

-Search a vehicle’s emissions test history
+Search a vehicle’s inspection test history

-If you did not receive a paper vehicle inspection report and you have received a new DriveON digital inspection report, you may search for your digital DriveON vehicle’s emissions inspection report by following the link below.
+If you did not receive a paper vehicle inspection report and you have received a new DriveON digital inspection report, you may search for your digital DriveON vehicle’s inspection report by following the link below.

 - green ownership certificate — issued by the Ministry of Transportation